 The U.S. Drug Enforcement Administration (DEA) designates methadone as a Schedule II substance, meaning that it has a high potential for abuse that can lead to severe psychological or physical dependence.

 It also is capable of producing life-threatening overdose effects such as:

 High doses of methadone can bring on respiratory depression.
 The lack of oxygen can also result in brain damage, hypoxia, coma, and death.

 Drug Enforcement Agency (DEA). (n.d.).
-List of Controlled Substances.
-Retrieved from from https://www.deadiversion.usdoj.gov/schedules/
+List of Controlled Substances. from https://www.deadiversion.usdoj.gov/schedules/

 Healthline.
 (2018, August 28).
-Methadone Withdrawal Symptoms and Treatments.
-Retrieved from from https://www.healthline.com/health/going-through-methadone-withdrawal#symptoms
+Methadone Withdrawal Symptoms and Treatments. from https://www.healthline.com/health/going-through-methadone-withdrawal#symptoms

 National Institute on Drug Abuse.
 (2018, June 19).
-Methadone and buprenorphine reduce risk of death after opioid overdose.
-Retrieved from from https://www.drugabuse.gov/news-events/news-releases/2018/06/methadone-buprenorphine-reduce-risk-death-after-opioid-overdose
+Methadone and buprenorphine reduce risk of death after opioid overdose. from https://www.drugabuse.gov/news-events/news-releases/2018/06/methadone-buprenorphine-reduce-risk-death-after-opioid-overdose

 National Institute on Drug Abuse.
 (2019, January 22).
 Opioid Overdose Crisis. from https://www.drugabuse.gov/drugs-abuse/opioids/opioid-overdose-crisis